 Wilma Fellman, M.Ed., recommends approaching your boss with something like, “I’d like to talk with you about my performance and about how I can improve.
-I enjoy my job, and I think, with your support, I can become more productive.”
-Once you’ve confirmed the meeting time and agenda over email, she advises individuals to prepare by listing their performance goals, and adding positive statements to help bolster their request.
+I enjoy my job, and I think - with your support - I can become more productive.”
+Once you’ve confirmed the meeting time and agenda over email, prepare by listing your performance goals and add positive statements to help bolster your request.

 Preventative disclosure in the ADHD context refers to when someone selectively informs and educates those close enough to notice the difficulties associated with the disorder about their condition.
-Research on the topic is sparse, though this study concluded that preventive disclosure minimizes the risk of social rejection.
-However, this particular study had a cohort of young American adults, and therefore cannot be generalized to every population.
-But - it does allow for some rumination on the validity of preventive disclosure.
+Research on the topic is sparse, though some scientists have found that preventive disclosure minimizes the risk of social rejection.1

 At your job, this could involve setting up a meeting with your boss and requesting your ADHD coach to be present.
 Preventive disclosure increases the chances of a boss viewing ADHD in a more positive light.
 In one of these meetings, Wilma Fellman divulges how her mere presence encouraged a client's boss to accept an accommodation request that had previously been rejected.